lufixSch/LocalCompletion/README.md

 - Inline (multi line) code completion
 - Works with any OpenAI compatible API
 - Save multiple API Endpoints and switch easily between them
-- Reducing requests to LLMs by saving previous responses
+- Reducing requests to LLMs by
+  - saving previous responses
+  - skiping completion depending on the last symbol
+  - only posting request if no input was given for some time (can be specified in the settings)
+- Dynamically detect multi line or single line completion

 ### Roadmap

 - Improve (optional) features to reduce LLM requests
-  - Increase time between keystrokes before requesting a new completion
   - Add option (possible regex) to specify after which characters the LLM should be/not be triggered
 - Increase context
   - Add content after cursor to prompt
   - Add content of other files
 - Return multiple completions (add suggestions from history)
+- Improve detection of already existing symbols at the end of a completion
+  - Reduce chance of repeating already existing symbols
+  - Reduce completion stopping because of false detection of already existing symbols

 ## Extension Settings